 Manuscripts following standard format should include introduction, methods, results, and discussion sections.
 While other formats are acceptable, the editors encourage the use of standard format.
-Please do not type in all capital letters (headings, Fig., Table, and authors names in the Literature Cited section).
+Please do not type in all capital letters.

-Introduction.
+Introduction

 The introduction typically states the significance of the topic and reviews prior research.